 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
-Flooring within the property is believed to be a combination of solid concrete and suspended timber construction.
+Flooring within the property is of suspended timber construction.
 Fitted floor coverings were present throughout which restricted the scope of inspection.

-Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
+Internal telephone and I telephone (1975) B ''' Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Internal joinery incorporates timber skirtings and door facings together with internal pass doors of timber construction, some with glazed overhangs.
+Internal joinery incorporates timber skirtings and door facings together with internal pass doors of timber construction some with glazed overhangs.
 The kitchen incorporates base and wall mounted units.
 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-All original chimney breasts and fireplaces have been blocked over and are no longer in use.
+All original chimney breasts and fireplaces appear to blocked over or are no longer in use.
 Internal decorations Visually inspected.

-Internal decorations incorporates paint, papered, tiled and textured finishes.
+Internal decoration incorporates paint, papered, tiled and textured finishes.
+Cellars None.